paulmossman/easy-aws-privacy-vpn/docs/Roadmap.md

 # EAPV Roadmap

-## Windows eapv-<Region Code>-aws-backend.bat script file

-A robust version of the bash script that works on Windows.
-(The existing .bat script is very rudimentary.)

 ## Include a new VPC in the per-Region setup

 User Story: As the person installing and configuring this solution I want to be able to successfully deploy it into a new VPC, so that I don't have to install it into a default-state VPC.